pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I have never bought into the idea that AGILE is the best way to manage an engineering project.

 ## Gotcha!
----

-Ana: I'm going to the store!

-Bob: Gotcha!

----

-Ana: The party starts in two hours.
-Please finish sweeping the floor.

-Bob: Gotcha!

----

 ## hide and seek (game)
 * We've been playing hide and seek all day long!
 I didn't realize this conference was so big!